tenjin/tenjin-android-sdk/README.md

 Tenjin custom event integration instructions:
 -----

+NOTE: **DO NOT SEND CUSTOM EVENTS BEFORE THE INITIALIZATION** `connect()` event (above).
+The initialization event must come before any custom events are sent.

+**IMPORTANT: Limit custom event names to less than 80 characters.
+Do not exceed 500 unique custom event names.**

 You can use the Tenjin SDK to pass a custom event: `eventWithName(String name)`.

 The custom interactions with your app can be tied to level cost from each acquisition source that you use through Tenjin's service.
 Here is an example of usage: